Facebook

 • Immediately re-introduce compressions after a shock or breath.
 Don’t wait.

-• Do not lean on the victim after as the chest expands after compressions.
+• Do not lean on the victim as the chest expands after compressions.

-• If medical personnel are not present, make sure that someone calls 911 while the rescuer is performing CPR.
+• If medical personnel are absent, make sure that someone calls 911 while the rescuer performs CPR.
 If nobody else is present, turn on the phone speaker and commence CPR.

 • When possible, switch rescuers often to prevent fatigue and ensure the optimal rate and depth of compressions (if possible, rescuers should rotate every two minutes or after 5 sets of 30 compressions and 2 breaths).